rust-motd/rust-motd/README.md

 ## Acknowledgements

+A huge thank you to the kind folks at Jupiter Broadcasting for featuring `rust-motd` on [Linux Unplugged 428](https://linuxunplugged.com/428)!

 `rust-motd` is made possible by the following packages:

 - [wttr.in](https://github.com/chubin/wttr.in) ":partly_sunny: The right way to check the weather"